Where is my policy number on my insurance card?

 - After an accident: When you get in a car wreck, you must exchange insurance information with the other driver.
 You’ll also need to call the police so they can file a report, and the police may also want to see your proof of insurance.

 - Getting pulled over: When you get pulled over by the police, they will ask for license, registration and proof of insurance.
-Failing to have any of these items with you is illegal in most states and could mean a hefty fine or even jail time.
+Failing to have any of these items with you is illegal in most states and could mean a hefty fine or other consequences.